Drilling & Well Technology

 DrillWell drilling and well centre for oil improved recovery (IOR)

 SFI DrillWell was established in 2011 and is a centre for research-driven innovation.
 The centre is led by IRIS, with SINTEF, the University of Stavanger, Norwegian University of Science and Technology, Centre for Research-based Innovation, and The Research Council of Norway as research partners.
-In 2015 Lundin joined as industry partner.
-DrillWell thereby receives financing from five oil companies, in addition to finance from the research council.
-These are Statoil, ConocoPhillips, Det norske, Wintershall and Lundin.
-DrillWell was awarded three additional projects from the Research Council’s Petromaks2 programme in 2014 and 2015, and now has financing of NOK 50 million per year.
+In Phase 2 (2016-19), DrillWell has funding from four oil companies in addition to funding from the Research Council.
+These four companies are Statoil, ConocoPhillips, AkerBP and Wintershall.
+DrillWell was awarded three additional projects from the Research Council’s Petromaks2 programme in 2014 and 2015, and now has financing totalling NOK 45 million per year.

-The centre has increased its focus on international collaboration.
-Through an award in the newly-established Research Council programme INTPART, DrillWell is now leading a project under the NorTex umbrella that increases the collaboration between parties in Norway and the state of Texas.
-The project will provide researcher exchange and joint publications and arrange joint events.
+The Centre has increased its focus on international collaboration.
+Via the Research Council of Norway’ s programme INTPART, DrillWell leads a project under the NorTex umbrella that increases the collaboration between parties in Norway and the state of Texas.
+The project provides research exchange, joint publications and organises joint seminars in Houston and Stavanger.
 Participants in the project include SFI Offshore Mekatronikk, GCE NODE, and two universities in Texas, the University of Texas at Austin and Rice University in Houston.

 - A computer model has been developed that is used to optimise clearing wells of drill cuttings.
-The model has already proved its worth in use for wells on the Norwegian continental shelf.
+The model has already proved to be of great value in use for wells on the Norwegian continental shelf.

 - Solubility of gas in oil-based drilling fluid is measured at high pressure and temperature and great differences have been demonstrated in solubility on drilling fluids with different oil bases.
 This could have great significance for safety when drilling wells with high pressure.